ZhengjiWang125/xlwingsProjects/README.md

 # xlwingsProjects
-Small projects for xlwings practice
+Small projects for xlwings practice found on udemy

 # Project 1: